Overview

 • inputs/: contains the data inputs used by the replication codes.

-• outputs/: where all processed data and simulation results are stored.
+• output/: where all processed data and simulation results are stored.

-• results/: where all results (figures and tables) are stored.
+• results/: where all results (figures, tables, and other tex results) are stored.

 It also contains the JMP_README.html readme (this document).